huiwang/codingame-scala-kit/README.md

     The Bundler reads a source file.
 Recursively, it replaces the import statements by source files found in this project.

-    By default, the Bundler scans the `Player.scala` file from `src` folder and assemble all dependant source codes in a uber `Player.scala` file under `target` folder.
+    By default, the Bundler scans the `Player.scala` file from `src` folder and assembles all dependant source codes in a uber `Player.scala` file under `target` folder.

 2. Can I reuse codes from third party?